William Hayley: Biography

 Born at Chichester, he was sent to Eton in 1757, and to Trinity Hall, Cambridge, in 1762; his connection with the Middle Temple, London, where he was admitted in 1766, was merely nominal.
 In 1767 he left Cambridge and went to live in London.
 His private means enabled Hayley to live on his patrimonial estate at Eartham, Sussex, and he retired there in 1774.
 The location of this house in Eartham is now occupied by the Great Ballard School.

 So great was Hayley's fame that on Thomas Warton's death in 1790 he was offered the laureateship, which he refused.
 In 1792, while writing the Life of Milton, Hayley made Cowper's acquaintance.
 A warm friendship sprang up between the two which lasted till Cowper's death in 1800.
 Hayley indeed was mainly instrumental in getting Cowper his pension.
 In 1800 Hayley also lost his natural son, Thomas Alphonso Hayley, to whom he was devotedly attached.
 He had been a pupil of John Flaxman's, to whom Hayley's Essay on Sculpture (1800) is addressed.
 Flaxman introduced William Blake to Hayley, and after the latter had moved in 1800 to his marine hermitage at Felpham, Sussex.
 Blake settled near him for three years to engrave the illustrations for the Life of Cowper.
 This, Hayley's best known work, was published in 1803–1804 (Chichester) in 5 vols.

 Hayley died at Felpham on 12 November 1820.
+His library was sold at auction by Evans, in London, on 13 February (and twelve following days), in 2649 lots.
+A copy of the catalogue is at Cambridge University Library (Munby.c.123(4)).